-CAPP has many meanings it can stand for Computer Aided Publishing or Council of Academic and Professional Publishers.
+CAPP can refer to Computer Aided Publishing or the Council of Academic and Professional Publishers.

-CAPP, or Computer Aided Publishing, is a process that uses computers to help with the publishing process of books.
-This can include anything from using word processing and desktop publishing software to create the book’s content to more sophisticated tools that help with things like typesetting, layout, and printing.
+CAPP (Computer Aided Publishing) is an automated book publishing process that utilizes computers as part of book publishing.
+This can include everything from using word processing and desktop publishing software to create the book’s content to more sophisticated tools that help with typesetting, layout, and printing.

-The Council of Academic and Professional Publishers (CAPP) is a professional body representing the interests of publishers of academic and professional books and journals.
-Its members include all the major UK publishers of academic and professional books and journals.
+The Council of Academic and Professional Publishers (CAPP) is an industry group representing publishers of academic and professional books and journals in the UK.
+CAPP includes all of its members – all major UK publishers of such materials.

-Promote the interests of its members in the UK and internationally
+Promote the interests of its members both domestically and abroad.

-Provide a forum for discussion and debate on issues of common concern
+Provide an open forum for discussion and debate of issues of common concern.

-CAPP was founded in 1977 and has since become the leading voice of the UK publishing industry, playing a key role in lobbying on various issues affecting publishers, from copyright to VAT.
+CAPP was established in 1977, and since that time has become one of the leading voices of the UK publishing industry.
+CAPP plays a critical role in advocating various issues impacting publishers, ranging from copyright protection to VAT issues.

-CAPP is an active member of the International Publishers Association (IPA), the umbrella body for publishers’ associations worldwide, and works closely with other national and international organizations concerned with copyright, freedom to publish, and the protection of intellectual property rights.
+CAPP is an active member of the International Publishers Association (IPA), the global umbrella body for publishers’ associations worldwide, and also collaborates with other national and international organizations involved with copyright protection, freedom to publish issues, intellectual property protection, or copyright violations.